|Team||Period of Play||League|

 4 The team played in both Vernon and Venice (located at what is now South Venice and Abbot Kinney Boulevards).
 The Tigers, owned by Roscoe "Fatty" Arbuckle from 1919-1925, was sold in 1925 and moved out of town to become the San Francisco Reds.
 In 1938, the team returned to the Los Angeles area and renamed Hollywood Stars (see above).

-6 Team originally began as the Vernon Tigers (see above) and then San Francisco Reds.
-In Los Angeles, played at Wrigley Field and Gilmore Stadium.
-In 1957, the Stars moved and renamed Salt Lake City Bees.
+7 No relationship to earlier Hollywood Stars.
+Team originally launched as Vernon Tigers in 1909 (see above) and then San Francisco Reds.
+Returned to Los Angeles in 1938, assumed name of earlier Hollywood Stars (see above) and played at Wrigley Field and, later, in 1939, at Gilmore Stadium in the Fairfax District.
+In 1957, the Stars were sold and moved to be renamed Salt Lake City Bees.

 Since PCL Series were sporadic, where otherwise noted below, championships were determined by final regular season standings.